it-dept-cis/RABET-V-Pilot/WorkingModel/RABET-V_Glossary.md

 # RABET-V Glossary

+*RABET-V Iteration* - a complete cycle through the RABET-V activities with a unique product revision.
+The first iteration is called the Initial iteration.

 *Registered Technology Provider* - A organization that develops election technology and has met the minimum requirements to become a RABET-V Registered Technology Provider.

 *Testing Rules* - A technology provider and product specific set of rules which determine how changes to that product will be verified during RABET-V iterations.